 The Legislation section contains financial market regulations as well as other methodological and regulatory documents, explanations, answers to FAQs, etc.

 The Conduct of supervision section contains structured data relating to practical information intended primarily for financial market entities, but also for finance professionals and the public.
 This information mainly describes the status of supervision, the terms and conditions of licensing and approval proceedings, information duties of financial market entities, and international activities, including international memoranda of understanding.
-This section also contains general notices of financial market risks, final administrative decisions in the capital market area and comparisons of legislation and supervisory methods in European countries under supervisory disclosure.
+This section also contains general notices of financial market risks, final administrative decisions and comparisons of legislation and supervisory methods in European countries under supervisory disclosure.

 The Lists and registers section contains lists of the entities operating on the Czech financial market subject to the licensing/registration activities of the Czech National Bank.
 These lists are published using an application which, in addition to containing internal lists, allows users to search for entities by name and display statistics on the numbers and movements of financial market entities.